thoughtspot/thoughtspot.github.io/_complex-search/about-pinned-measures.md

 attribute(s).
 You should experiment with only a measure and then with an attribute to see which output best meets your use case.

+{% include note.html content="Pivot tables do not support use of group aggregation functions." %}

 ## List of group functions

 Group aggregation functions have names with formats like `group_<aggregation>`.